n00bmobile/BaseWars/README.md

 ## A free BaseWars gamemode that I'll provide support to, yay!
-Go to https://forum.facepunch.com/gmodgd/bubuv/BaseWars-Gamemode-Release/1/ for more information.
+Go [here](https://forum.facepunch.com/gmodgd/bubuv/BaseWars-Gamemode-Release/1/) for more information.

 ###### Documentation (I probably forgot some):